top of page

 DEMOLITION NOTICE

 When a property owner or developer plans to undertake a demolition project, they are required to serve a demolition notice to the local authority.
-The specific requirements and procedures for submitting a demolition notice can vary depending on the country within the UK (England, Scotland, Wales, or Northern Ireland) and the local authority's regulations.
+The specific requirements and procedures for submitting a demolition notice can vary depending on the country within the UK (England, Scotland, Wales, or Northern Ireland) and the local authority's regulations, ad must also comply with the Construction (Design and Management) Regulations 2015.

 PARTY WALL AGREEMENT